 after some 44 years in Bateman Street.
 In the 1950s, the school's resources were the house and

-time with wonderful teaching staff under Mr Lindeman (the Master-in-Charge and an Oxford
+with wonderful teaching staff under Mr Lindeman (the Master-in-Charge and an Oxford man!),

-man!), with classes of just 20 or a little over, compared with Miss Burgess's 40 pupils in my last
+with classes of just 20 or a little over, compared with Miss Burgess's 40 pupils in my last year at

 The reason the school moved to Trumpington Road was that the lease on Bateman Street had